idrishaidar/idrishaidar.github.io/_posts/2021-10-23-survival-analysis.md

 Now, it's just a matter of multiplying a bunch of fractions.

 We will use Kaplan-Meier estimator to see how many percent of customers who still haven't made their second purchase until time $$t$$.
-With the help of `lifelines`, we just need the observed "lifespan" of each customers and whether second purchase was occured at the end of their "lifespan" to get our survival function.
+With the help of <a href="https://lifelines.readthedocs.io/en/latest/Survival%20Analysis%20intro.html"><b>`lifelines`</b></a>, we just need the observed "lifespan" of each customers and whether second purchase was occured at the end of their "lifespan" to get our survival function.

 |    |   Lifespan |   Death |
 |---:|-----------:|--------:|